DiLi-Lab/LM-cog-profiles/README.md

-Cognnitive profiles of language models
+Cognitive profiles of language models
 ====================================================================================================================
 This repository contains the code to reproduce the experiments in Language models emulate certain cognitive profiles: [An investigation of how predictability measures interact with individual differences](https://arxiv.org/abs/2406.04988).